MichaelCurrin/code-cookbook/recipes/other/regex/markdown-to-yaml.md

 - The spaces at the start are optional but are used to indent the output
 - The space, dash and space and text at the end are optional.
 - The groups are captured with brackets and then used in the output using dollar sign substitution.
-- A limitation is that any lines without links such as headings or quotes are _not_ picked up, as the pattern becomes to complex.
-But fortunately, those lines will remain unaffected and stay in the output, since we are replacing lines in existing content and not generating fresh output.
+- A limitation is that any lines without links such as headings or quotes are _not_ picked up, as the pattern becomes to complex (also one needs multi-line context to differniate between a bullet point as a heading or as comment under a point).
+But fortunately, those lines will remain **unaffected** and stay in the output, since we are replacing lines in existing content and not generating fresh output.
 - You'll still need to to be a bit of clean-up, but this pattern does most of the repetitive work for you.

 ### Sample input